tomartisan/programming-notes/README.md

-# PyLang
+# ProNotes

-> The way to python fullstack development.
-Including both notes and codes.
+> The way to programming.
+Includes both notes and codes.

 ## What is this

-This is a series of articles about python language learning notes.
+This is a series of articles about programming language learning notes.

 ## How to use

-Visit [PyLang](https://pylang.tomartisan.com) directly or clone this repository for offline.
+Visit [ProNotes](https://pronotes.tomartisan.com) directly or clone this repository for offline.